discretize/discretize-gear-optimizer/docs/README.md

 The Discretize Gear Optimizer helps find the strongest equipment setups for PvE builds in [Guild Wars 2](https://www.guildwars2.com/).
 Its core was originally created by [ManuelHaag](https://github.com/ManuelHaag), and it has been been extended and integrated into a new React-based UI by [gw2princeps](https://github.com/gw2princeps), [marcustyphoon](https://github.com/marcustyphoon), and contributors from the Discretize community!

+Special thanks to hundreds of players across the GW2 theorycrafting community whose research and testing form our understanding of the combat system and are reflected across this code.

 To learn about how the math works and its limitations, see [How It Works](<How It Works.md>)!

 ## Usage